5 a.m., the first time on the night shift,

 The surprise in her eyes is noticeable all the way across the room,

-concern leads to panic leads to not pushing out the baby.
+concern and panic leads to not pushing out the baby.

-it’s just protocol for the whole team to take care of whatever may be.”
+it’s just protocol for the team to take care of whatever may be.”

 Her fear slowly fades, her eyes quickly calm down,